The argument goes something like this:

 Well friends, it's come time to talk about this categorization of trans identities as mental illness, and about the comparison between gender identity and eating disorders.
-This comparison has been drawn recently in several articles following the interview with Bruce Jenner, and unfortunately it's based in a misunderstanding of psychological diagnoses.
-I'm not a mental health professional, but I've found that coming to understand two similar-sounding Greek words, dysphoria and dysmorphia, has helped me understand the difference between identity and mental illness.
+This comparison has been drawn recently in several articles following the interview with Caitlyn Jenner, and unfortunately it's based in a misunderstanding of psychological diagnoses.
+It’s important to note that I'm not a mental health professional, but I've found that coming to understand two similar-sounding Greek words, dysphoria and dysmorphia, has helped me understand the difference between identity and mental illness.
 Confusing these two concepts can lead to bias against transgender folks, and to lack of compassion for people suffering with eating disorders, so let's dive in and get our facts straight!

 First of all, how are eating disorders and transgender identities categorized by mental health professionals?